Hi, my name is

 Feb 2016 - Jan 2018

-• Devops stack : Ansible, PXE boot, PXE boot kickstart installations, Docker, Virtual Box, KVM, Free IPA Server, SSH / SCP/ WinSCP, with a lot of bin/bashing.
+• Tech stack : Ansible, PXE boot, PXE boot kickstart installations, Docker, Virtual Box, KVM, Free IPA Server, SSH / SCP/ WinSCP, with a lot of bin/bashing.

 • CI stack : Gitlab, Artifactory, MAVEN3 Git, Eclipse JBoss Tools, Jenkins, Checkstyle, JMeter, JUnit, DbUnit, Jasmine + Karma, Wireshark & wireshark dissectors